 HEPATITIS B VACCINE is not available for purchase due to manufacturer shortages - this does not affect vaccine supplied through the publicly funded programs

 - The Wednesday clinic requires an appointment and is available to all members of the public.

-- The Travel Clinic on Thursday morning is available to those travelling outside of Canada.
+- The Travel Clinic on Thursday morning is available to those travelling outside of Canada by appointment only.